Cratecode/intro/sections/60_continuing_cs/00_recursion_intro/README.md

 Unlike with our examples above (counting and fibonacci), this type of recursion usually isn't inefficient.
 Getting to the bottom of what makes things fast is a little bit complicated, but in programs which use this type of recursion, they're already doing so many different things that a bit of recursion won't cause any issues.
 Additionally, they don't recurse that much, unlike some of our examples (like Fibonacci, which recursed trillions of times).

 Usually you only want to use recursion in a select few cases:

-* Your problem is much more complicated without recursion (i.e. there isn't a better way).
+-   Your problem is much more complicated without recursion (i.e., there isn't a better way).
-* You don't recurse many times.
+-   You don't recurse many times.
-* You're dealing with a type of problem where recursion is the best way to do it (we'll see an example of this later).
+-   You're dealing with a type of problem where recursion is the best way to do it (we'll see an example of this later).

 ## Trees ("the most significant use-case")